dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 > Perform system backups aligned with recovery objectives.

 #### KSI-RPL-04
-> Regularly test the capability to recover from incidents and contingencies.
+> _Regularly_ test the capability to recover from incidents and contingencies.

 ### KSI-SVC: Service Configuration

-**A secure cloud service offering will follow FedRAMP encryption policies, continuously verify information resource integrity, and restrict access to third-party information resources.**
+**A secure _cloud service offering_ will follow FedRAMP encryption policies, continuously verify _information resource_ integrity, and restrict access to _third-party information resources_.**

 #### KSI-SVC-01
 > Harden and review network and system configurations.